 This section provides a summary of information, which has helped to develop an understanding of flood risk in the area.
 Since 2011 SEPA has developed and updated national level assessments of flooding from rivers, surface water and coastal sources.
-The national level assessment is improved for surface water through the development of a surface water management plan for Lerwick and the completion of a sewer flood risk assessment.
-There are periodic records of flooding in Lerwick.
-A recent flood in November 2020 was caused by surface water following persistent rainfall.
-There are also records of coastal flooding around the harbour areas.
+The national level assessment is improved for flood risk from the Burn of Balmaleedy based on the flood works to reduce flood risk from the burn.
+However, risk is thought to be underestimated within the flood maps, based on past records of flooding.
+Understanding of river flood risk is also improved by the development and operation of the North Esk flood warning scheme.
+There are frequent records of river flooding in Marykirk, including notable flooding in January 2016 when the North Esk flooded.